yousefelassal/quote-cron/README.md

 > People may doubt what you say, but they will believe what you do.

 > The foolish man seeks happiness in the distance, the wise grows it under his feet.

+> The most precious gift we can offer anyone is our attention.
+When mindfulness embraces those we love, they will bloom like flowers.